deepset-ai/haystack-tutorials/markdowns/20_REST_API.md

   ...
 ```

-5. Launch Elasticsearch:
+5. Launch Elasticsearch.

 Go to the directory where `docker-compose.yml` is and start the Elasticsearch container.
 You might have realised that there are settings for haystack and ui containers provided in the `docker-compose.yml`.
 They are not necessary for in this tutorial.
-Run `docker-compose up` with `elasticsearch` argument so that only the Elasticsearch container launches.
+Run `docker-compose up` with the `elasticsearch` argument so that only the Elasticsearch container launches.

 ```bash